So you've set up either an EMI or an unapproved scheme and now you're ready to get that grant paperwork out of the door - nice!

-And then click on the purple sign button to complete the agreement and send it out to your Option Holder's email.
+And then click on the blue sign button to complete the agreement and send it out to your Option Holder's email.

 As this document is a Deed - it'll need to also be witnessed.
 The platform will generate you a link to send out to to your witness.

 Remember to also sign and send out the Joint Election form for an EMI grant too - though there's no need for a witness on this one.

 5. Repeat this process for all of your option holders, and wait for them to all be signed and witnessed.

 6. When they are all signed and witnessed, go back to the 'Share Options' section and click on 'Option Certificates'

 You'll then get through to your Option Table.
 Hit Sign All for all of your Option Certificates, and Actions: Email Certificates to send them out to your options holders.